 Foreign currency risk is the risk that changes in exchange rates will adversely impact the fair value of an investment.
 The Fund does not have a formal policy for managing foreign currency risk.
-The Fund does not have any exposure to foreign currency risk.
+As of June 30, 2021, the Fund did not have any exposure to foreign currency risk.